mckennapsean/dissertation/content/08-discuss.md

 Unfortunately, many classrooms have designated schedules and limited time slots, so the workshops or exercises must be completed in the time allotted, but many visualization exercises take longer than expected to execute [@Rheingans2016].
-Another element to consider is the role of tangibility in sketching visualization designs, and incorporation of these tangible visualization principles could be used within the design activity worksheets.
+Another element to consider is the role of tangibility in sketching visualization designs [@Huron2016; @Willett2016], and incorporation of these tangible visualization principles could be used within the design activity worksheets.
 As classroom sizes increase, it is important to reconsider how design critiques, feedback, and mentorship are conducted [@Beyer2016; @VonLandesberger2016; @Hearst2016].